sergueik/springboot_study/basic-yugabyte-crud/README.md

 }

 ```
-explore the data (oiginally there is none):
+explore the data (originally there is none):
 ```sh
 curl -s http://localhost:8080/users | jq '.'
 ```